 Cardiology and/or Critical Care Medicine Care Provider

-Our residency graduates exit equipped to be fully integrated members of the interdisciplinary cardiovascular team, able to make complex pharmacotherapy recommendations in this fast-paced environment.
+Our residency graduates are equipped to be fully integrated members of the interdisciplinary cardiovascular team, able to make complex pharmacotherapy recommendations in this fast-paced environment.
 Training focuses on developing resident capability to deal with range of diseases and disorders that occur in the cardiovascular population.

-Graduates are experienced in short-term research in cardiology environment and excel in their ability to teach other health professionals and those in training to be health professionals.
+Graduates are experienced in research in the cardiology environment and excel in their ability to teach other health professionals and those in training to be health professionals.
 They also acquire the experience necessary to exercise leadership for this focus in the health system.
 A strength of our program and a significant focus is on academic pharmacy practice.

 Duration: 12 months